Can Narcissists Feel Empathy?

 Experiments on Empathy in Narcissists

-Can narcissists feel empathy?
-A series of experiments supports the idea that narcissism does not involve the actual inability to experience or recognize another person's emotions or needs but rather the unwillingness to do so.
-Researchers at the University of Surrey and the University of Southampton examined whether an individual could feel another’s distress, and whether someone with narcissistic qualities who does not display empathy could change to do so.
+Researchers at the University of Surrey and the University of Southampton examined whether individuals with narcissistic tendencies could feel other people's distress.
+They also studied whether someone with narcissistic qualities which does not display empathy could change.
 These studies focused on those with subclinical narcissism as defined by the DSM as opposed to the more problematic narcissistic personality disorder (NPD).
 Participants were divided into those who displayed greater empathy than average and those displaying less empathy than average (Hepper, Hart & Sedikides, 2014).

-In the first study, participants read a case about someone who had suffered a recent break up.
-The scenario was altered in terms of the severity of the person’s reaction.
-Regardless of the severity of scenario, those high in narcissistic qualities did not show empathy.
-This was the case even when the person described was said to suffer from extreme, overwhelming depression and hopelessness.
-The outcome also showed that this lack of empathy was related to the associated negative characteristics of entitlement, explosiveness, and exhibitionism.
+In the first study, participants read a case about someone who had suffered a recent break-up.
+The scenario was altered in terms of the severity of the person's reaction.
+Regardless of the severity of the scenario, those high in narcissistic qualities failed to display empathy.
+This was the case even when the person described in the scenario was said to suffer from extreme, overwhelming depression and hopelessness.
+The outcome also showed that this lack of empathy was related to the participant's characteristics of entitlement, explosiveness, and exhibitionism, features associated with narcissism.

-The next experiment investigated whether narcissists are able to show empathy when pointedly asked to take on the perspective of the target person.
-Female participants were shown a 10-minute documentary which detailed a woman’s experience with domestic abuse.
+The next experiment investigated whether narcissists were able to show empathy when directed to take the perspective of the target person.
+Female participants were shown a 10-minute documentary that detailed a woman's experience with domestic abuse.
 They were instructed to imagine how the person felt as they watched the video.
-Whereas those low in narcissistic qualities took the woman’s perspective without the need to be told to do so, those high in narcissistic qualities altered their point of view.
+Results indicated that participants who were high in narcissistic qualities were able to alter their point of view.
 They displayed a far greater degree of empathy compared to those in the first study.

-The final study examined whether the shift in empathy triggered by suggestions to take another’s perspective could be seen not only emotionally but also physiologically.
-Previous research has indicated that increases in heart rate are a strong indicator of an empathetic response to another person’s suffering.
-Initially, those high in narcissistic tendencies showed lower physiological arousal when shown another’s distress that their counterparts.
-When instructed to take another’s perspective however, their physiological arousal decreased to the level shown by those low in narcissistic qualities.
+The final study examined whether the shift in empathy triggered by suggestions to take another's perspective could be seen not only emotionally but also physiologically.
+Previous research has indicated that increases in heart rate are a strong indicator of an empathetic response to another person's suffering.
+Initially, those high in narcissistic tendencies showed lower physiological arousal when shown other people's distress than their counterparts.
+When instructed to take someone else's perspective, however, their physiological arousal increased to the level shown by those low in narcissistic qualities.

-The findings from these studies suggest that those with narcissist characteristics are able to empathize with other’s distress under certain circumstances and that they can alter their ability to do so.
+The findings from these studies suggest that those with narcissist characteristics can empathize with other people’s distress under certain circumstances.
+The results also indicate that they also can alter their ability to do so.
 However, it is important to note that these studies did not examine those with actual Narcissistic Personality Disorder.
-Also, the perspective taking studies only included women as subjects so it might be concluded that males and those with more severe narcissism might not respond similarly.
+Also, the perspective-taking studies only included women as subjects, so it might be concluded that males and those with more severe narcissism might not respond in the same way.

 Narcissism According to the DSM 5

-It is important to remember two important things that characterizes narcissists however.
-First, narcissists frequently establish relationships successfully which later may go wrong.
-One of the classic features of narcissism is acting in a manner that is superficially charming to the point that, at least at first, they know what it takes to meet social expectations and have developed behaviors that allow them to do so.
+It is important to remember that narcissists frequently are successful in establishing relationships even if they later go wrong.
+One of the classic features of narcissism is acting in a manner that is superficially charming to the point that, at least in the initial stages of a relationship, it appears that they know what it takes to meet social expectations and have developed behaviors that allow them to do so.

 - “Lacks empathy: is unwilling to recognize or identify with the feelings and needs of others